SanderSkofsrud/SanderSkofsrud/README.md

 ---

 ### 👨‍💻 About Me :
-I am a Computer Science Engineer student from Norway
+I am a Computer Science student from Norway
-- :telescope: I’m studying to become a computer science at NTNU.
+- :telescope: I’m studying to become a computer science engineer at NTNU.
 <!--
 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](www.linkedin.com/in/sander-rom-skofsrud-a47522280).
 -->